How to take brilliant beach photos: 16 easy tips

 Close-up

-Get close to things on the beach to get artistic looking photos.
-Take a close-up photo of beach stones, the waves or even the beach sand.
-These kind of photos are unique.
+Get close to things on the beach to get artistic-looking photos.
+Take a close-up photo of beach stones, the waves, or even the beach sand.
+These kinds of photos are unique.

 Arniston beach stones